dalpras/citrix/README.md

 Citrix API - PHP wrapper for Citrix GoToWebinar API
 ==================================================
+[DEPRECATED!]
 PHP wrapper for Citrix GoToWebinar API.
 The library allows simple OAuth or Direct authentication.

+> GotoWebinar is now using an oauth2 client for connecting to theirs API.
+> This library has been superseded by the new [Citrix GoToWebinar Provider for OAuth 2.0 Client](https://github.com/dalpras/oauth2-gotowebinar) which provide better logic and capabilities.

 Install via Composer
 --------------------